 - Information regarding the sample volume, correct sample container and any additives which are required is included in the departmental User information on the ELHT website.
 Any samples that have specific requirements will be audited periodically. - The laboratory uses the Sarstedt MonovetteTM blood collection system.
-Sarstedt will offer training to staff in correct blood collection procedures as required. - Any samples which are sent and do not meet defined criteria, such as volume, sample container or correct additive/preservative, should be logged (recorded) and the sample taker or department contacted.
+Sarstedt will offer training to staff in correct blood collection procedures as required.
+See Appendix 1 for correct order for blood sample collection - Any samples which are sent and do not meet defined criteria, such as volume, sample container or correct additive/preservative, should be logged (recorded) and the sample taker or department contacted.
 Appropriate action should be taken, as defined in local procedures such as specimen acceptance/reception SOPs, whilst considering factors, for example, precious/unrepeatable samples. - Trends and patterns should be monitored and identified as part of local, management or audit reviews and findings raised in Q-pulse. - Records must be kept of such events.